Online digital investment managers aka robo-advisors have been around in Canada for a few years and there is a lot to like about them.

 4. Minimum Investment

-RBC InvestEase has a minimum investment amount of $1,000.
-For Wealthsimple, the minimum investment to open an account is $1.
+RBC InvestEase has a minimum investment amount of $100 and for amounts between $100 and $1,499, they put your money in a “Small Balance portfolio.”
+For Wealthsimple, the minimum investment to open a regular account is $1.

 5. Spare Change Investing

-The Wealthsimple app offers a feature that automatically rounds up your purchases to the nearest dollar and invest it on your behalf.
+The Wealthsimple app offers a feature that automatically rounds up your purchases to the nearest dollar and invests it on your behalf.
 This is one way to invest without feeling the pinch.

 6. Transfer Fees